As I drive along, I notice unusual things in yards.

 "The Ladder to Nowhere"

 Bracing his hands on the side rails, he put his weight the bottom rung with one sneaker.
 Was it strong enough to hold his weight?
-He took three more rungs without taking a breath—still safe!
+He climbed six more rungs without taking a breath—still safe!
 From this perch, Benji peered up, up, up through the gloom, but the tree's neighbors huddled too close, blocking any final fingers of sunlight.
 If he was going to get to the top, he'd have to be fast ...